-• Product Implementations

-Products implemented based on Trial Implementation text are expected to review the subsequent Final Text and update their products as necessary.
-Further, it is expected that vendors will monitor Final Text Change Proposals and make any corrections relevant to their product in a timely fashion.
+- Product Implementations - Products implemented based on Trial Implementation text are expected to review the subsequent Final Text and update their products as necessary.
+Further, it is expected that vendors will monitor Final Text Change Proposals and make any corrections relevant to their product in a timely fashion. - Connectation Implementations Testing at the Connectation will be based on the current version of the Technical Framework for the appropriate IHE Domain, plus any relevant Supplements for Trial Implementation and Final Text Change Proposals.